 First responders need to know what it is and how it’s made

 CBD is a hot topic in the U.S. fire service.
-You’ve heard about it in your firehouse, the Fire Engineering podcast where that was on the topic of CBD, from your policies etc. Regardless of where it’s talked about, we need to understand what it is before we can make decisions either way.
-This is a guide to CBD for first responders
+You’ve heard about it in your firehouse, the Fire Engineering podcast episode on CBD, from your policies, etc. Regardless of where people talk about it, we need to understand what it is before we can make decisions either way.
+This is a guide to CBD for first responders.

-CBD is in a family of compounds called cannabinoids and there are dozens of known cannabinoids but the most prevalent cannabinoids found in cannabis plants are CBD and THC.
+CBD is in a family of compounds called cannabinoids.
+There are dozens of known cannabinoids, but the most prevalent cannabinoids found in cannabis plants are CBD and THC.

 Unlike THC, CBD won’t make you feel high or cause you to fail a drug test.

 CBD is most commonly extracted from a hemp plant, NOT from marijuana.
 Yes, they are two different plants.
 Hemp is a cannabis sativa plant that contains <0.3% THC and is not considered a controlled substance.
 It’s legal in all 50 states, and all extracts from the hemp plant are legal as well, as long as they contain <0.3% THC by weight.

 [see our article on hemp vs marijuana: what you need to know for your policy]

 After harvesting the hemp flowers from the plants, we have to go through the process of extracting CBD out of those flowers and putting it into our CBD oil and topical products.

 The hemp flowers are placed in a large area where they can be dried out before the extraction process starts.

 A measured amount of hemp flowers are placed in the first machine where all of the liquid is extracted.
 This includes all of the naturally occurring compounds in the plant like chlorophyll.
 THC is present at this step of the process.